San Giuseppe da Copertino, Osimo

 San Giuseppe da Copertino is a Roman Catholic basilica church in the town of Osimo, region of Marche, Italy.

 History

-A church at the site, dedicated to St Francis of Assisi, who had visited Osimo in 1215 and 1220, was consecrated in 1234 in the Gothic-style seen on the outside.
+A church at the site, dedicated to St Francis of Assisi, who had visited Osimo in 1215 and 1220, and was consecrated in 1234 in the Gothic-style seen on the outside.

 St Joseph of Cupertino was a pious local Franciscan priest, said to have performed miracles, including levitation.
 He died in 1663 in Osimo, and was beatified in 1753, wherein the Frati Minori Conventuali who were affiliated with the church commissioned refurbishment of the interiors in a Neoclassical-style by the architect Andrea Vici.
 After canonization, his remains were placed under the main altar in 1771; it is now housed in a crypt constructed in 1963.
 Gilded angels hold aloft a glass sarcophagus with the Saint in a friar's garb.